ready2r/BphuDL/README.txt

 youtube-dl -U

-Alternatively, you can just run the Update_YTDL.bat and it will do the same thing.
+Alternatively, you can just run the Update_YTDL.bat

 ==========================
 Youtube Age Restriction